Browser does not support script.

 All meetings undertaken within this procedure can be held digitally.

-You may also bring a fellow student or Students' Union representative to any meetings during the complaints or appeals procedure.
+You may also bring a fellow student or Students’ Union representative to any meetings during the complaints or appeals procedures.

-You can gain support and advice from the Money & Guidance Advisors or Students' Union Student Advice Centre.
+You can gain support and advice from the Student Guidance Advisors or independent advice from the Students’ Union Student Advice Team.

 We will not consider a complaint or appeal about anything which is subject to legal proceedings.
 This means that if there is a legal case relating to anything which you ask us to consider, we will pause our process until the legal proceedings are concluded.